 4. Toxic Overload

 Today’s modern world is filled with dangerous chemicals, heavy metals, medications, and other toxins that can wreak havoc on your endocrine system.
-Many of the toxins in your foods, water, and personal and household care products, like shampoo, lotion, candles, and makeup, mimic the activity of hormones, like estrogen.
-This disruption in your natural hormonal cycle can cause an inability to lose weight, as well as other more serious issues, like autoimmune diseases.
+Many of the toxins in your foods, water, and personal care and household products, including shampoo, lotion, candles, and makeup, mimic the activity of hormones such as estrogen.
+This disruption in your natural hormonal cycle can cause an inability to lose weight, as well as other more serious issues, including autoimmune diseases.

 Taming your toxic burden is the third pillar in The Myers Way® and it’s a critical component of the program.
 Check out this article to learn more about how to identify and minimize your exposure to toxins, and how to support your body’s natural detoxification processes.

 Have you adopted a clean diet that is right for your unique needs, addressed all underlying causes of weight gain, and want to optimize your weight loss even further?
 If so, let’s dig a little deeper.
 Here are some additional tips to help you fine-tune your diet, and find the lifestyle balance that works best for you.

 1. Get a Clear Picture of Calories In vs. Calories Out

 I generally don’t recommend counting calories since it can create added stress and extra work for many people.
 However, if you’ve ruled out all underlying causes and you’re not making as much progress as you’d like, the cause may simply be that you’re eating too many calories.
 Even excess calories from healthy foods can cause you to gain weight.

 There are many free fitness and calorie trackers out there that you can download right to your phone.
 These tools estimate your optimal daily calorie intake based on your height, weight, and gender, and then compare that to the actual number of calories you eat throughout the day.
 Most of them also allow you to track your exercise, so that you can compare total calories in vs. total calories burned.